 Escape to Salt Spring Island in this charming cabin.
 It’s the most developed of all the Gulf Islands with plenty of attractions and activities, and this Airbnb offers views of the ocean through its floor-to-ceiling windows.
 It sits on five acres of land, so you’ll be sure to get the peace and quiet you’re looking for.

 If you’re in the mood for an active escape, a chalet near one of BC’s famous ski resorts could be right up your alley.
-This luxurious chalet at Whistler has a private hot tub, gorgeous views, a billiards table, a soaker tub in the master bedroom, and plenty of room for your social bubble to spread out and relax.
+This luxurious chalet at Whistler has a private hot tub, gorgeous views, a billiards table, a soaker tub in the master bedroom, and plenty of room for your friends to spread out and relax.

 If you want a close-to-home vacation that’s really close to home, check out Bowen Island.
 It’s only a 15-minute ferry ride from Horseshoe Bay, so close that some islanders even commute to work in downtown Vancouver.
-Although it’s close to the city, you’ll still get that far away feeling with beautiful Pacific Ocean vistas, serene hiking trails, and charming local shops.
+Although it’s close to the city, you’ll still get that far-away feeling with beautiful Pacific Ocean vistas, serene hiking trails, and charming local shops.